UNM-CARC/webinfo/office_hours.md

 Consultation and Open Office hours are only available on Zoom.
 Due to increasing demand we cannot accomodate special appointment times.
 Please connect to the Zoom session using a computer rather than a phone.

+**There will be no office hours on June 19th since UNM is closed.**

 ## Open Office Hours
 Open office hours are first-come-first-served so there may be a delay in seeing you, but we are usually able to see everyone who comes.